VisaLisa/visalisa.github.io/_posts/2018-03-30-Creative-Coding.md

 ##### <a href="https://scratch.mit.edu/studios/5136239/"> Check out what I helped my kids built</a>

-Other than creating a strategy around kids, managing the company outreach & cponsorship is a blast!
-I loved watching my team build new relationship and the brand interaction with local communities and businesses.
+Other than managing the company outreach & sponsorship, helping kids build games and animations is a blast!